Street Cafes

 Derby City Council supports and encourages the provision of street cafés in the city centre.
 Café culture provides an excellent opportunity for public sociability.
 Cafés contribute positively to shopping and tourist areas where they add vitality and bring life, colour and interest to the street.

 Whilst the provision of street cafés is encouraged, it is essential that they are properly managed and maintained to ensure that they meet the high standards expected in Derby city centre.
+Street cafés should not pose a hazard to the public nor obstruct the highway.
+All applications must comply with the requirements and guidelines and random inspections will be carried out; each application will be considered on its own individual merit.

 2 Appearance